Run Command Prompt commands from a Windows shortcut

 The first part (the part in quotation marks) simply calls the cmd.exe command to open the command line.
 The / k switch tells the Command Prompt to run the following command and then stay on so that you can see the results or watch the process.
 You can also use the / c switch instead of the / k switch (use only one of the switches) if you want the command line window to close after the command is issued.
 And of course, yourcommand is the actual command you want to run.

-For example, if you want to create a simple command to run the system file "control ” to find and fix problems with your system files, you would type the following:
+For example, if you want to create a simple command to run system file checker "file check" to find and fix problems with your system files, you will enter the following:

 "C: \ Windows \ System32 \ cmd.exe" / to sfc / scannow